Table of Contents[Hide][Show]

 I’ll admit that convincing teenagers to eat vegetables is basically a Jedi mind trick.
 But when you slice up some carrots, cucumbers, and bell peppers and toss them in a container with a side of hummus, they tend to devour it without complaints.

-I think the dip makes them feel like they’re eating grown-up food or something.
+The dip makes them feel like they’re eating grown-up food.
 Either way, it’s ridiculously easy and cheap.

 6. Frozen Yogurt Bark